Definition

 Why signatures are the wrong tool for chat

-If every message in a private chat were digitally signed, any leaked transcript would come with cryptographic receipts proving exactly who said what.
+If every message in a private chat were digitally signed, any leaked transcript would come with cryptographic receipts proving exactly who said what, to anyone who later obtained it.
 Off-the-Record Messaging (OTR) introduced the alternative now standard in secure messengers: instead of signatures, messages are authenticated with a Message Authentication Code (MAC) computed under a key shared by both parties.
-A MAC convinces the recipient, because only the two of them hold the key, but it proves nothing to an outsider, since the recipient could have forged the same MAC themselves.
+A MAC convinces the recipient, because only the two of them hold the key; but it proves nothing to an outsider, since the recipient could have forged exactly the same MAC themselves.
+Authentication and non-repudiation, usually bundled together in a signature, are here deliberately pulled apart so you keep the first without the second.

 Forgeability as a feature